capogreco/voice.assembly.fm/README.md

 4. **Click "Tap to Join the Choir"** on each synth client
 5. **In ctrl client, click "Start Timing"** to begin phasor synchronization
 6. **Test calibration mode** - enables white noise XY oscilloscope on all synth clients
+7. **Test HRG system** (optional):
+   - Click [H] button next to frequency parameters to enable HRG
+   - Set numerators and denominators (e.g., "1,2,3" and "1,2")
+   - Choose behaviors from dropdown (S=Static, A=Ascending, D=Descending, Sh=Shuffle, R=Random)
+   - Click "Apply Changes" in control panel to send parameters to synths
+   - HRG values change at phasor cycle boundaries (EOC)
-7. **New synths automatically receive current state** - no need to retoggle modes
+8. **New synths automatically receive current state** - no need to retoggle modes

 ### Architecture Overview